mblance/dsp/lessons/statistics/7-1-weight_vs_age.md

 (0.09461004109658226, 0.0688339703541091)
 ```

 Our data visualization here has limitations, we can't fully grasp the spread of the data.
 By categorizing age into bins and calculating the mean of the bin, then plotting that vs the percentiles from the cdf of the birth weight, we can see where most of our data is concentrated.
+Taking both graphs together, as we approach age 40 the quantity of data decreases and the number of outliers increases.
+For further experimentation, we can view data in only the bulk of the dataset (women under 35 or so) and see if the quality of our correlation is better, IE with fewer outliers.

 ```python
 bins = np.arange(15, 41, 5)